 One hundred percent of the content in Nowhere comes from submissions.
 Thirty percent of the stories we publish are by first-time writers.
 We don’t take just anything; submitting is competitive, and our staff focuses a keen eye on narrative, setting, character, story arc, detail, research, reporting and authenticity.
 With fifty years of editing experience in the travel world on our masthead, the editing process is comprehensive—making your work look its best before publishing.

+Nowhere operates like a literary journal, putting what limited resources we have directly into discovering, editing and designing your work.
+There is no pay for accepted stories other than in the contests, but we will make your piece look gorgeous and send it out to the world.
 We support our writers by submitting the best stories of the year to contests and anthologies.
-The magazine and its contributors have been anthologized in The Best American Travel Writing, Lowell Thomas Travel Awards, and magazines and reviews around the world.
+The magazine and its contributors have been anthologized in The Best American Travel Writing, Lowell Thomas Travel Awards and magazines and reviews around the world.
 We write blurbs and reviews for our authors, as well as publicize their books and other work on our social media pages.
 We aim to cultivate a welcoming, encouraging space in which anyone—portfolio or no—can engage and entertain readers who return to Nowhere for the best travel writing, anywhere.

 Nowhere‘s audience seeks long-form, complex stories, and they take delight and care in reading your work.
 They aren’t looking for a quick fix or a forgettable distraction.
 If that sounds like your people, we are your introduction.